-The plan was to acquire hand tools as I needed them and since I had to remove about 5 mm from the top of my bench vice which, per the instructions from the vice manufacturer, I had left slightly proud of the top so it could be planed flush after installation, the starting point was a hand plane.
+The plan was to acquire hand tools as I needed them and since I had to remove about 5 mm from the top of my bench vice jaws which, per the instructions from the vice manufacturer, I had left slightly proud of the top so they could be planed flush after installation, the starting point was a hand plane.

 As it happens I already own a hand plane that I purchased about 10 years ago for reasons now long forgotten.
 It is one of these: